 There was significant decrease in Total Leucocyte Count (TLC) values up to 30 min in groups A, B and C respectively.
-Similar findings was recorded by Akter et al. (2020) after atropine-diazepam-ketamine anaesthesia in sheep and documented that, the pooling of circulating blood cells in the spleen and other reservoirs secondary to decreased sympathetic activity could be the reason for a decrease TLC following ketamine anaesthesia.
-In concurrent to our study, Gill (2013) found significant (P<0.05) decrease in total leucocyte count (TLC) values after administration of midazolam-butorphanol-ketamine-isoflurane anaesthesia in bovine.
-Rahman et al. (2021) also noted significant (P<0.05) decrease in total leucocyte count (TLC) values after atropine-xylazine-ketamine anaesthesia in sheep.
-Contrast to our study, Umar and Wakil, (2013) observed no significant difference in total leucocyte count (TLC) values after medetomidine-ketamine anaesthesia in Sahel goats.
-Ismail et al. (2010) reported that, both total WBC and differential leucocytes were increased in a study involving small ruminants using xylazine-ketamine-diazepam anaesthesia.
+In concurrent to our study, Gill (2013) found significant (P<0.05) decrease in total leucocyte count (TLC) values after administration of midazolam-butorphanol-ketamine-isoflurane anaesthesia in bovine..
 In contrast to our study, Venkantgiri et al. (2017) reported non-significant increase in TLC after xylazine-ketamine induction in cattle.

-There was significant (P<0.05) increase in neutrophils corresponding significant (P<0.05) decrease in lymphocytes after the diazepam-ketamine anaesthesia in group A. Later on these values returned to normalcy at 120 min. of the observation period.
-Neutrophils count showed a significant (P<0.05) increase up to 30 min whereas lymphocyte count also showed significant (P<0.05) decrease upto 30 min. following diazepam-ketamine in group A and xylazine-ketamine anaesthesia in group C. Whileanimals of group B exhibited similar pattern of non-significant increase of neutrophils and non-significant decrease up to 15 min after butorphanol-ketamine anaesthesia.
+There was significant (p<0.05) increase in neutrophils corresponding significant (p<0.05) decrease in lymphocytes after the diazepam-ketamine anaesthesia in group A. Later on these values returned to normalcy at 120 min. of the observation period.
+Neutrophils count showed a significant (p<0.05) increase up to 30 min whereas lymphocyte count also showed significant (p<0.05) decrease upto 30 min. following diazepam-ketamine in group A and xylazine-ketamine anaesthesia in group C. While calves of group B exhibited similar pattern of non-significant increase of neutrophils and non-significant decrease up to 15 min after butorphanol-ketamine anaesthesia.
 There were non-significant changes in monocyte, eosinophil and basophil counts after ketamine anaesthesia in all the three groups of animals.
 In the present study, increased neutrophils count and corresponding decreased lymphocytes count might be due to the result of the stress caused by the pre-anaesthetic and anaesthetic drugs and subsequent stimulation of adrenal glands (Singh et al., 2013 and Venkantgiri et al., 2017).

-These findings collaborate with Akhare et al. (2007) in goats after diazepam-ketamine anaesthesia and Gill (2013) in bovine following midazolam-butorphanol-ketamine-isoflurane anaesthesia.
-Contrast to our study, Umar and Wakil, (2013) and Verma et al. (2018) documented decrease in neutrophils count and corresponding increase in lymphocytes count, after medetomidine-ketamine anaesthesia in Sahel goats and dexmedetomidine-ketamine and butorphanol-ketamine anaesthesia in dogs respectively, which might be due to pooling of circulating blood cells in the spleen and other reservoirs secondary to decreased sympathetic activity.
+These findings aligns with Gill (2013) in bovine following midazolam-butorphanol-ketamine-isoflurane anaesthesia.
 Similarly, Jaykrishnan (2022) also documented non significant decrease and increase in granulocytes and lymphocytes respectively, after dexmedetomidine-butorphanol-ketamine-midazolam-isoflurane-lignocaine anaesthesia in cattle.
 There was non-significant difference in monocytes, eosinophils and basophils in all the groups following ketamine anaesthesia at various time interval of the observation period.
-The present findings are in concurrent with Gill (2013) in bovine, Umar and Wakil (2013) in Sahel goats and Verma et al. (2018) in dogs after ketamine anaesthesia.In the present study, all the haematological parameters showed transient changes which were within the physiological limits and returned to base value at 120 min after ketamine anaesthesia, so there is no possibility of liver and kidney damage.

 Table 1: Effect on Haematological Parameters following induction with ketamine in buffalo calves at various time interval in different groups (Mean±S.E.)